SimVascular/simvascular.github.io-archive/source/documentation/simcardio/electrophysiology/_pnet-workflow.md

     <figcaption class="svCaption" >Purkinje network is overlaid on the mesh in the Display window.</figcaption>
 </figure>

-The network is saved in .vtu format under the Purkinje-Network subfolder of the project directory.
+The network is saved in .vtu format under the Purkinje-Network sub-folder of the project directory.
 Additionally you can find the .txt files that contain the information of end nodes, position coordinates, and network connectivity under the same folder.
 Further details about the contents of each file is provided <a href="#output">below</a>.

 <figure>
     <img class="svImg svImgMd" src="documentation/simcardio/electrophysiology/images/purkinje-paraview.png">